scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/exceptions.rst

 Exceptions
 ==========

-All exceptions thrown by the Scrutiny Python SDK inherits the common :class:`ScrutinySDKException<scrutiny.sdk.ScrutinySDKException>`.
+All exceptions thrown by the Scrutiny Python :abbr:`SDK (Software dEvelopment Kit)` inherits the common :class:`ScrutinySDKException<scrutiny.sdk.ScrutinySDKException>`.

 The inheritance hierarchy goes as follow.